Point Spread Betting

 You make a straight bet when you wish to place a wager on single side of a game and to win it, you must correctly choose the team that will cover the spread or the total (Over/Under).
 Straight bets are also called “sides”.

-In general, when you make a straight bet you must pay 10% as a “service fee”.
-This service fee is called the “juice” or “vig” and the amount charged may vary from one bet to another.
-Browse through the betting sites, open an account on your favorite one, head over to check their lines and notice the juice they charge.
-Sometimes, you can find games at -105.
+In general, when you make a straight bet you must pay the “vigorish” or “vig” and the amount charged may vary from one bet to another.
+This is the amount of commission the sportsbooks charges to place your bet. .

 Another option to keep in mind is live betting, which refers to wagers you can place while the game is in progress.